 You can buy overpriced chichis (small churros usually sold by the dozen and served in a paper cone), as well as waffles and crêpes.
-Typical filings include Nutella, sugar, rum or sea-salt caramel.
+Typical fillings include Nutella, sugar, rum or sea-salt caramel.

-There are only two bakeries and they are both offering the same assortment of breads and pastries for the same price, yet one of them seems very popular and the other one is empty.
+There are only two bakeries and they are both offering the same assortment of loaves of bread and pastries for the same price, yet one of them seems very popular and the other one is empty.
 There’s gotta be a reason why locals blatantly favour one of them but they won’t tell you why and you get a bit paranoid when you shop at the empty bakery.